 speaker

 Operator

-Good morning ladies and gentlemen and welcome to the Sandex International Fiscal Check and Quarter 2025 Financial Results Conference Call.
-At this time, only in listen only mode.
-Following the presentation, we will conduct a question and answer session.
-If at any time during this call require immediate assistance, please press star zero for the operator.
+Good morning, ladies and gentlemen, and welcome to the Standex International Fiscal Check-in Quarter 2025 Financial Results Conference Call.
+At this time, all lines are in listen-only mode.
+Following the presentation, we will conduct a question-and-answer session.
+If at any time during this call you require immediate assistance, please press star 0 for the operator.
 This call is being recorded on Friday, January 31, 2025.
-I would now like to turn the conference over to Mr. Christopher Howe, Director of Investor Relations.
-Please go ahead.
+I would now like to turn the conference over to Mr. Christopher Howe, Director of Investor Relations, please go ahead.

+speaker